SuperSport (South African broadcaster): History

 In 2007, the SABC lost its exclusive rights to the local Premier Soccer League (PSL) to SuperSport, in a deal worth R1.6 billion.
 The deal stipulated that some matches had to be shared with the SABC.
 In August 2011, SuperSport renewed its contract with the PSL for another five years.

 Since 2011, SuperSport's association with M-Net began to fade, when M-Net split its terrestrial feed from its DStv channel.
 DStv viewers can no longer watch sports events on M-Net, although terrestrial subscribers still get feeds on the main channel, as well as the Community Services Network (CSN).

 A Premier Soccer League team bears the channel's name.
 SuperSport United F.C. was originally known as Pretoria City but bought by M-Net in 1995 after which it was renamed.
+In July 2025, it was announced that Siwelele F.C. would buy the club.

-On August 8, 2020, SuperSport announced a gradual makeover/revamp of its channels, meaning the numbering of the channels since the channel's commencement of expansion in 2003 such as SuperSport 3 would be replaced with specific-sport TV channels which they "enhances the sports viewers' experience" and "makes it easier to find and watch a favorite league, competition or sport".
+On August 8, 2020, SuperSport announced a gradual makeover/revamp of its channels, meaning the numbering of the channels since the channel's commencement of expansion in 2003 such as SuperSport 3 would be replaced with specific-sport TV channels which they "enhances the sports viewers' experience" and "makes it easier to find and watch a favourite league, competition or sport".
 The revamp would be operational from September 1, 2020, onwards.

 On April 22, 2021, SuperSport got ownership of School Sport Live and rebranded it into SuperSport Schools.
 Under the new ownership, SuperSport Schools will continue to broadcast the best of School Sports online and also through SuperSport linear channels bringing it close to their other content.
 In this agreement, the brand is expected to get a mobile app later in the year.